neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Branch

+An isolated copy of data, similar to a Git branch.
+Data includes databases, schemas, tables, records, indexes, roles — everything that comprises data in a Postgres instance.
+Just as a Git branch allows developers to work on separate features or fixes without impacting their main line of code, a Neon branch enables users to modify a copy of their data in isolation from their main line of data.
+This approach facilitates parallel database development, testing, and other features, similar to Git's code branching system.

+Each Neon project is created with a main line of data referred to as the [root branch](#root-branch).
+A branch created from the root branch or another branch is a [copy-on-write](#copy-on-write) clone.

-A [copy-on-write](#copy-on-write) clone of a Neon project's primary branch or previously created child branch.
-A branch can be created from the current or past state of the parent branch.
-A branch created from the current state of the parent branch includes the databases and roles that existed in the parent branch at the time of branch creation.
-A branch created from a past state of the parent branch includes the databases and roles that existed in the past state.
-The data in a branch can be modified independently from its originating data.
-See [Branching](/docs/introduction/branching).
-Connecting to a database in a branch requires connecting via the branch's compute endpoint.
-For more information, see [Connect to a branch](/docs/manage/branches#connect-to-a-branch).
+You can create a branch from the current or past state of another branch.
+A branch created from the current state of another branch includes the data that existed on that branch at the time of branch creation.
+A branch created from a past state of another branch includes the data that existed in the past state.

+Connecting to a database on a branch requires connecting via a compute endpoint attached to the branch.
+See [Connect to a branch](/docs/manage/branches#connect-to-a-branch).

 ## Branching

-A Neon feature that allows you to create a copy-on-write clone (a "branch") of your project data.
+A Neon feature that allows you to create an isolated copy of your data for parallel database development, testing, and other purposes, similar to branching in Git.
 See [Branch](#branch).

 ## check_availability